J. Marion Sims: Trismus nascentium

-New York: the first woman's hospital
+New York: the Woman's Hospital

-Sims moved to New York in 1853, reluctantly, because of his health.
+Sims reluctantly moved to New York City in 1853 because of his health.
 He decided to focus on diseases of women.
 He had an office at 267 Madison Avenue.
-In 1860 a newspaper described his success as "splendid," and called him "the happiest man in New York."
+In 1860 a Charleston, South Carolina, newspaper described his success as "splendid," and called him "the happiest man in New York."

-In 1855 he founded the Woman's Hospital, which, not counting his backyard infirmary, was the first hospital for women in the United States.
-At its inception, Woman's Hospital's purpose was to repair vesico-vaginal fistulas using Sims' technique, in service to the poor.
-There were no "pay patients" admitted.
-Located on Madison Avenue and 29th Street in a rented, four-story house, location deliberately chosen to be near Sims' home, the hospital's 30 beds were quickly filled.
-In those early days, Sims operated without assistance from other doctors, performing one fistula repair each day.
+In 1855 he founded the Woman's Hospital, which, not counting his own backyard infirmary, was the first hospital for women in the United States.
+At its inception, Woman's Hospital's primary purpose was to repair vesico-vaginal fistulas using Sims' technique, in service to the poor.
+No "pay patients" were admitted.
+Located on Madison Avenue and 29th Street in a rented four-story house, a location deliberately chosen near Sims' home, the hospital's thirty beds were quickly filled.
+In the beginning, Sims operated without assistance from other doctors, performing one fistula repair each day.
+Many of his patients were poor Irish immigrant women.